webman168/TLS1.3Browser-iOS5/readme.md

 ---

-**Result:** A self-contained TLS 1.3 networking stack capable of establishing secure connections from an unmodified iOS 5.1 environment using modern certificate chains and cryptographic standards.
+**Result:** A self-contained TLS 1.3 networking stack capable of establishing secure connections from an iOS 5.1 environment using modern certificate chains and cryptographic standards.